AndreGleichner/xattr-win/README.md

         values, respectively.
 The -l option causes both the attribute names and corresponding values to be displayed.
 For hex display of values, the output is preceeded with the hex offset values and followed by ASCII display, enclosed by '|'.

+    -m  Max-depth for recursive processing.
+Default is 1.
+        0 => only the given directory,
+        1 => only the files in the given directory,
+        2 => files in the given directory and their subdirectories, etc.
+        This option is only valid with -r option.

     -p  Print the value associated with the given attribute.